The Warrior Project

 The ELC aims to increase access to justice for low and modest income people by having articling students provide affordable, high quality legal services to underserved communities across BC.
 These values align with the ALF's dedication to Indigenous people and the legal profession.

-2022 Recipients of the CBABC Aboriginal Lawyers Forum Scholarship
+Darren Patrick, 2023 Recipient of the CBABC Aboriginal Lawyers Forum Scholarship

-"Investing in
+"Investing in our

-legal warriors
+future legal warriors

 is essential.

-proud to support Indigenous students and
+The ALF is proud to support Indigenous students and help

-help bring legal services to BC’s underserved communities."
+to BC’s underserved communities."

 Randy Robinson